phw/peek/README.md

 For full functionality you should also install [xdg-desktop-portal-gtk](https://github.com/flatpak/xdg-desktop-portal-gtk).
+Once installed you can run Peek via its application icon in your desktop environment or from command line:

+    flatpak run com.uploadedlobster.peek

-Once installed you can update to the latest version with:
+To update to the latest version run:

     flatpak --user update com.uploadedlobster.peek